kgj8pitt/Lab-6-7-repository/README.md

 To use this program, follow these steps:

-1. Open a terminal or command prompt.
+1. Install Jupyter Notebook on your system.
+You can install it using pip by running ```pip install jupyter``` in your terminal or command prompt.
+2. Download the .ipynb file from the GitHub repository by either cloning the repository or downloading the file as a ZIP.
-2. Navigate to the directory where you have saved the program files.
+3. Open a terminal or command prompt and navigate to the directory where you have saved the .ipynb file.
-3. Run the program by typing `python favorite_food.py`.
+4. Start the Jupyter Notebook server by running the command ```jupyter notebook```
+5. Click on the .ipynb file to open it in the Jupyter Notebook interface.
+6. Alternatively you could also open up JupyterLab in your computer's browser by navigating to https://jupyter.org/
-4. Enter your name and favorite food when prompted.
+7. Once the file has been opened, enter your name and favorite food when prompted.
-5. The program will output a message stating that the entered food is your favorite food.
+8. The program will output a message stating that the entered food is your favorite food.

 ### How to contribute